 While personal protective equipment — such as fall arrest harnesses — can help to limit the distance and severity of a fall, the most effective way to minimise risk is to avoid work at height altogether.
 One of the simplest ways to do this is to install mechanical aids to make it easier to access high-level equipment or areas.

 These mechanical solutions allow you to carry out maintenance and cleaning at ground level, eliminating the need for work at height.
-Mechanical aids, like goods lifts and mezzanine floor lifts, can also make transporting and moving stock or equipment much faster and less labour-intensive, which can reduce and improve all-round efficiency.
+Mechanical aids, like goods lifts and mezzanine floor goods lifts, can also make transporting and moving stock or equipment much faster and less labour-intensive, which can reduce and improve all-round efficiency.

 Here, we’ll show you exactly how one of our lighting winch systems can reduce the risk of an accident or injury during the cleaning and maintenance of light fittings or other items hung from high ceilings.